OlgaSkv/DataCleaning/CodeBook.md

 All other variables (listed below) are of numeric type.
 These variables are averages of mean() and std() type variables for time and frequency domain variables.
-Acceleration variables are is standard gravity units 'g'.
+Acceleration variables are in standard gravity units 'g'.
 Angular velocity variables are in radians/second units.
 All domain variables are normalized and bounded within [-1,1].